 \subsection{The inductive step}

 We can now use the $N=2$ case as the basis for proofs by induction.
-More precisely, we consider $N\geq 3$ and assume that Thm.~\ref{Thm:PhiN} along with Props.~\ref{Prop:PhiNExp}--\ref{Prop:varphiNpsi} hold true when $N$ is replaced by $N-1$.
+More precisely, we consider $N\geq 3$ and assume that Thm.~\ref{Thm:PhiN} along with Props.~\ref{Prop:PhiNExp}--\ref{Prop:vphiExp}, Lemma \ref{Lemma:inv} and Props.~\ref{Prop:qinv}--\ref{Prop:varphiNpsi} hold true when $N$ is replaced by $N-1$.
 (In the $N=2$ case, the pertinent results have all been established above.)

 To begin with, we require that $x=(x_1,\ldots,x_N)\in\R^N$ with $x_j\neq x_k$ for all $1\leq j<k\leq N$.
 Letting $\de = \min\{|x_j-x_k|\mid 1\leq j<k\leq N\}$, we construct $N$ contours $\gamma_j$, $j=1,\ldots,N$, from the line segments $x_j+u\pm ia/2$, $|u|\leq\de/2$, and $x_j\pm\de/2+iv$, $|v|\leq a/2$; and define the function